 Google Team Drives is a new feature in Google’s G Suite offering shared space in Google Drive where teams can create, store, search, collaborate on and have access to all their team-owned files.
 Below is a list of best practices for using your Team Drives here at the University of Michigan.

 Related: Also review Team Drives limits and observe these technical limitations when migrating data or organizing content.

-Take the time to plan out your Team Drive(s) structure before you submit the request.
+Take the time to plan out your Team Drive(s) structure before you create one.
 Some questions to ask yourself:

 - How many Team Drives do you need?
-There is no limit to how many Team Drives you can request.
+There is no limit to how many Team Drives you can create.

 - How should we manage Team Drive membership?
 Keep in mind that everyone at the top level folder will be able to see every file in the Team Drive.

 Establish Naming Conventions